 The Similarities Between Gluttony and Drunkenness

-I think of gluttony as getting drunk from food.
+I think of gluttony as getting food drunk.

-Think about it…how do you feel after stuffing yourself from Thanksgiving dinner?
-Don’t you feel lethargic…sleepy?
+Think about it…how do you feel after Thanksgiving overeating?
+Don’t you feel lethargic, sleepy, mentally fuzzy, impaired?

 The Bible itself lumps drunkenness and gluttony together in Proverbs 23:21:

 “For the drunkard and the glutton will come to poverty, And drowsiness will clothe a man with rags.”

 Both alcohol and food have a profound effect on your mental state.
 Alcohol has a depressive effect and lowers your inhibitions.

 While God created food for you to enjoy and allows you to drink alcohol, moderation is key.
 The problem comes when both are done to excess and you are unable to exercise self-control.